eclipse/kapua/docs/user-manual/en/jwt_security.md

 ## Use default Kapua keys

 A pair of RSA keys is already shipped within Kapua, and can be used **ONLY FOR DEVELOPMENT PURPOSES SINCE THEY ARE PUBLICLY AVAILABLE IN THE KAPUA REPOSITORY**.
-These keys will be automatically loaded when the system properties `authentication.jwk.private.key` and `authentication.jwk.public.key` are not set, or if the file entered in said properties cannot be read.
+These keys will be automatically loaded when the system properties `authentication.session.jwt.private.key` and `authentication.session.jwt.public.key` are not set, or if the file entered in said properties cannot be read.

 ## Use custom keys